aireilly/adoc-to-gdoc-review/README.md

 # gdoc-review

-`gdoc-review` is a simple script utility that utilizes pandoc and gdrive tools to generate a google doc direct from a local asciidoc file.
+`gdoc-review` is a simple script utility that utilizes `pandoc` and `gdrive` tools to generate a google doc directly from a local asciidoc file.

 ## Prerequisites